 This almost sounds too obvious to mention, but it’s important.
-Packing is one of those activities that seems like it’s “almost done,” only to have you scrambling with tons of little chores and inconveniences at the last minute.
+Packing is one of those activities that always seems like it’s almost done, only to have you scrambling with tons of little chores and inconveniences at the last minute.
 It’s best to be over-prepared rather than under-prepared.

 Pack according to room

-Rather than packing things in random boxes according to how they fit together in a box, Tetris-style, try to keep kitchen wares together, and bedroom items boxed up together.
+Don’t pack things in random boxes according to how they fit together in a box, Tetris-style.
+Keep kitchen wares together, and bedroom items boxed up together.
 This will help ensure that when you’re unpacking at your new home, it’s as easy as possible to find things.

 Label your boxes

 Use stickers or even just write on the boxes, to mark what each box contains and where it goes.
-Number the boxes, too, so you have an inventory – and, if you want to make sure everything has made its way to your new home, take a quick photo of each box’s label with your smartphone.
+Number the boxes, too, so you have an inventory.
+If you want to make sure everything has made its way to your new home, take a quick photo of each box’s label with your smartphone.

 Separate your valuables